alexgrigoras/scenario-generation/README.md

 Historical and contextual e-commerce data, including price, promotions, and seasonal effects, are collected and augmented to enhance model training and forecasting accuracy.
 The following steps are performed:

 - **Data Collection:** Gathering relevant historical data from e-commerce operations and external variables impacting demand, such as pricing, promotions, or seasonal effects;
-- **Data Augmentation:** Applying data enhancement techniques to improve forecasting accuracy;
+- ***Data Augmentation:** Applying data enhancement techniques to improve forecasting accuracy;*

+    *TODO: add data augmentation or remove if not necessary!?*

 ### 3.2.
 Transformer Forecasting Model

-Transformers were introduced by Vaswani et al. (2017) [[Attention Is All You Need](https://arxiv.org/abs/1706.03762)] for natural language processing tasks and offered improved results in modeling complex dependencies within sequential data.
+Transformers were introduced for natural language processing tasks and offered improved results in modeling complex dependencies within sequential data [[Attention Is All You Need](https://arxiv.org/abs/1706.03762)].
 The self-attention mechanism allows the dynamic modeling of interactions among elements in a sequence, making it particularly suitable for time series forecasting, where capturing temporal relationships is important.

 Unlike traditional sequence-to-sequence Transformers, which contain both encoder and decoder layers, the model used for time series forecasting uses an **encoder-only architecture**.
 This model captures internal temporal dependencies directly from historical data, without the complexity introduced by decoder layers.
 It is composed by the following components: